Hexagram #4: Mountain over Water

-This hexagram is reminder of the power that playfulness has to grow relationships.
+Hexagram number 4 is reminder of the power that playfulness has to grow relationships.
 This is a time to put your seriousness aside and make 'fun' your highest priority.
 Current relationship challenges will disappear with a simple prescription of playfulness.
 If a special someone in your life suddenly acts a lot younger than their years, smile a big inner smile.
-And if you are confronted with a challenge or a serious situation -- don't forget that the best response is sometimes laughter.
+And if you are confronted with a challenge or a serious situation — don't forget that the best response is sometimes laughter.
 Recapture a younger mindset and the love you desire will awaken inside you.
 A youthful attitude will prove all-important at this time.

 Changes in Line 1